x07x08/TF2-Dodgeball-Modified/README.md

-Check [this rewrite](https://github.com/Mikah31/TF2-Dodgeball-Unified) if you want something more sophisticated.
+Check [this rewrite](https://github.com/Mikah31/TF2-Dodgeball-Unified) if you want something more sophisticated or the [VScript port]()

 # Convars
 ```ini